microsoft/PowerToys/README.md

 ### Experiential PowerToys utility with Video conference muting

 Install the [pre-release experimental version of PowerToys][github-prerelease-link] to try out this version.
 It includes all improvements from 0.23 in addition to the Video conference utility.
 Click on `Assets` to show the files available in the release and then download the .exe installer.

+**Note:** We'll have 0.26 Experiemental out in the first week of November 2020.

 ### Other install methods